iann0036/tf-cfn-provider/docs/providers/aws/DefaultSubnet.md

 Provides a resource to manage a [default AWS VPC subnet](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/default-vpc.html#default-vpc-basics) in the current region.

-The `aws_default_subnet` behaves differently from normal resources, in that Terraform does not _create_ this resource, but instead "adopts" it into management.
+The `Terraform::AWS::DefaultSubnet` behaves differently from normal resources, in that Terraform does not _create_ this resource, but instead "adopts" it into management.

 ## Properties

-TBC
+`MapPublicIpOnLaunch` -  (Optional) Specify true to indicate that instances launched into the subnet should be assigned a public IP address.

+`Tags` - (Optional) A mapping of tags to assign to the resource.

 ## Return Values